mstatt/Nvidia_Jetson_Smoker_Detection/README.md

 <li> Now open another terminal in the same directory and enter the following:</li>
 >> python3 smoking_detection.py
   <li>The initial run may take a few minutes to load and start inferencing based on the Docker container as well as the 2 models the stream runs through.
 Remember initially we need to detect that a person is there, then we detect if that person has a cigarette.</li>
+  <li> Please ensure network access is available for the initial run as the weights will need to be downloaded from the Roboflow servers.
+After that you should be good to go moving forward.</li>
 </ol>